bunnysayzz/AppleAI/README.md

 - **Global ⌘E Shortcut**: Toggle the app window from anywhere on your Mac with Command+E
 - **Always on Top Mode**: Keep the window visible even when clicking outside
 - **Pinnable Interface**: Pin the AI interface to keep it accessible while working in other applications
+- **Screenshot and Chat**: Take a screenshot and automatically open Apple AI with the captured image ready to be shared with your favorite AI assistant

 - **Instant Menu Bar Access**: One-click access to all AI assistants from the menu bar
 - **Native Performance**: Built as a native macOS app for optimal speed and reliability
 - **Persistent Sessions**: Maintains context across app restarts